Jurassic Mojave Beige Therapy Sand

 Next up in size is our 25 and 50 pound boxes.
 Remember, regulation-sized sand trays need 50 pounds to fill them to the mid-point while the 25 pound box is ideal if you are using an alternative container like a Rubbermaid tote or just topping off what you've lost over the years.

 As far as shipping cost, everyone knows sand is heavy and heavy normally means it's expensive to ship.
-In order to save you money, we subsidize the majority of the cost of shipping and only charge you a flat rate price of $5 per box !
+In order to save you money, we subsidize the majority of the cost of shipping and only charge you $10 per each product for USPS Priority Mail shipping!

 And finally, we believe in doing business the old-fashioned way.
 That means if you have a question, issue or problem, we have Robin on the phone so you can talk to a real live person.
 Let us know if we can help with your sand tray needs...